M.S. Agricultural Leadership, Education and Communications – Thesis Option

 Core Curriculum

-While students are allowed the flexibility to select support courses to tailor their graduate program to match their academic interests and career aspirations, students are encouraged to complete four core curriculum courses to gain content knowledge and skills.
-All students will be assessed on their performance in each of these four core courses:
+While students are allowed the flexibility to select support courses to tailor their graduate program to match their academic interests and career aspirations, students are recommended to complete one or more of the courses below to gain content knowledge and skills across all disciplines.

 ALEC 610: Principles of Adult Education